-Contribution of former Jacobs Ranch mining complex assets - On October 1, 2009, Arch Coal contributed to us the employees, inventories and supply parts, equipment and other personal property of the former Jacobs Ranch mining complex, which was adjacent to our Black Thunder mining operations.
-We immediately merged the contributed assets and related liabilities with our Black Thunder mining operations.
-We will lease the related coal reserves of approximately 345 million tons from a subsidiary of Arch Coal.
-We expect to achieve significant operating efficiencies by combining the two operations from operational and administrative cost reductions as well as enhanced coal-blending optimization opportunities.
+Acquisition of Jacobs Ranch mining operations - On October 1, 2009, Arch Coal acquired the Jacobs Ranch mining operations for a purchase price of \$768.8 million.
+The acquisition included approximately 345 million tons of coal reserves located adjacent to our Black Thunder mining complex.
+Arch Coal contributed the acquired employees, inventories and supply parts, equipment and other personal property to us, which we immediately merged with our Black Thunder mining operations.
+We lease the coal reserves from a subsidiary of Arch Coal and have achieved significant operating efficiencies by combining the two operations, including operational cost savings, administrative cost reductions and coal-blending optimization.